root-project/root/documentation/users-guide/Geometry.md

 root[] TGeoMaterial *mat = new TGeoMaterial("C14", c14, 2.0);
 ```

-The following properties of radionulides can be currently accessed via
+The following properties of radionuclides can be currently accessed via
 getters in the **`TGeoElementRN`** class:

 Atomic number and charge (from the base class **`TGeoElement`**)